Vice Chair for Research and Professor of Psychiatry, Department of Psychiatry, Columbia University

 Dr. Simpson's research program translates science into new treatments for people with anxiety and related disorders, including obsessive-compulsive disorder (OCD).
 Because of her expertise, she was asked by the American Psychiatric Association to help develop their treatment guidelines for OCD and advised the American Psychiatric Association and the World Health Organization on the classification of Obsessive-Compulsive and Related Disorders.

-Dr. Simpson has been a member of ADAA since 2003.
+Dr. Simpson is an ADAA board member and has been a member of ADAA since 2003.

 Because ADAA is the only organization that brings together leaders across the spectrum in the field of anxiety.